spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 Last but not least we need to start all these when page loads.<br>
-We instatiate our GameSetup object and define the play function which  starts the game loop ( loop because it calls itself).If you wonder about requestAnimFrame(instead of setTinterval), it is the new way to create animations, suported i think from al browsers  check the web for more info.
+We instatiate our GameSetup object and define the play function which  starts the game loop ( loop because it calls itself).If you wonder about requestAnimFrame(instead of setTinterval), it is the best way to create animations, suported i think from al browsers  check the web for more info.